D3R-ST3FAN/venus.dbus-MqttToGridMeter/README.md

 ### Disclaimer

-This Script/Project was forked from RalfZim/venus.dbus-fronius-smartmeter.
+This Script/Project was forked from Marv2190/venus.dbus-MqttToGridMeter
-I removed the request area and added an MQTT subscriber / client.
+which in turn was forked from RalfZim/venus.dbus-fronius-smartmeter.
+I updated this to work with my home assistant installation MQTT source.

 You have to run Paho Client on your GXDevice to make this script work

 python -m ensurepip --upgrade